Please visit the Government sakai website for current course syllabi.

 This class explores the workings of the courts at all levels of the U.S. legal system.
 The primary goal of the course is to increase and broaden your understanding of what happens in courts, why it happens, and how courts fit into the larger political system.
 Much of our attention will focus on actors in the legal system (lawyers, juries, interest groups and especially judges) as we consider how their behavior is shaped by and in turn shapes our legal and political institutions and environments.
 In taking this course, you will be asked to weigh in on contemporary debates surrounding the legal process and to grapple with some of the difficult normative questions associated with American courts.
 Prerequisite: Junior or senior standing.
 Required as preparation for Government 307.

-303. Political Parties, Interest Groups and Voting Behavior
+303. Political Parties, Interest Groups and Voting Behavior.

-307. Constitutional Law of the United States
+307. Constitutional Law

-310. U.S. Presidency
+310. The U.S. Presidency.

-314. Politics and the Media
+314. Politics and the Media.

 Most Americans learn most of what they know about politics from the media.
 But critics charge that the media’s picture of politics is distorted.
 This course explains how the picture is distorted and why.
 In addition to news media, the course will look at the political and social messages of primetime television, Hollywood film and the advertising industry.

-316. Ethics in Business and the Professions
+316. Ethics in Business and the Professions.

 This seminar looks at the relation between public policy and ethical dilemmas in the arenas of corporate life and professional service.
-The course asks students to examine the sorts of moral dilemmas they can expect to encounter in their chosen fields of work and takes a case-study approach to such topics as employee rights, information disclosure, Affirmative Action, sexual harassment and whistle-blowing, and the roles that public policy should — or should not — play in relation to these issues.
+The course asks students to examine the sorts of moral dilemmas they can expect to encounter in their chosen fields of work and takes a case-study approach to such topics as employee rights, information disclosure, Affirmative Action, sexual harassment and whistleblowing, and the roles that public policy should — or should not — play in relation to these issues.